Multiple MRO transactions add unnecessary business costs, but with support from the right supplier these can be removed

 "We profile the product needs of our customers so that we can hold the appropriate type of stock, which makes it easier to fulfil consolidated orders"Emma Botfield, Director of Customer Services, RS

 In addition, Allen’s team has worked closely with RS over the year to identify realistic stock levels.
-By sharing PP’s MRO consumption data, the purchasing team can refine order levels to ensure they hold enough stock but aren’t wasting space by holding too much of it.
+By sharing Power Panel’s MRO consumption data, the purchasing team can refine order levels to ensure they hold enough stock but aren’t wasting space by holding too much of it.
 We profile the products needs of our customers so that we can hold the appropriate type of stock in our Birmingham branch, which makes it easier to fulfil the consolidated orders,” says Botfield.
-“For PP, we have regular review meetings with Martin and his team so that we can look at what products they will need in the future and ensure that we stock those items locally.”
+“For Power Panels, we have regular review meetings with Martin and his team so that we can look at what products they will need in the future and ensure that we stock those items locally.”

 Allen believes this collaborative approach is paying dividends for his business.
 “The perfect example was a couple of years ago,” he recalls.
 “An RS report picked up that we had been ordering a particular low-value item every working day, and in some cases twice a day.
 By having that data, we were able to adjust and bring in much larger stock levels of this item – while the purchase cost of this item is minimal, we were spending far too much time on the transactions.”